BUILDING THE LARGEST WILDLIFE CROSSING IN THE WORLD

 #SAVELACOUGARS

-Two decades of study by the National Park Service in the Los Angeles area has shown roads and development are not only proving deadly for animals trying to cross, but have also created islands of habitat that can genetically isolate all wildlife—from bobcats to birds to lizards.
-The species most immediately at risk, the mountain lion, could vanish from the area in less than 50 years.
-Of all the area roads, multiple research and planning efforts have identified the 101 Freeway as the most significant barrier to the ecological health of the region, and a possible extinction vortex.
+The Wallis Annenberg Wildlife Crossing is a project for the next century, providing a lasting benefit to wildlife for generations to come.
+More than two decades of study by the National Park Service in the Los Angeles area has shown roads and development are not only proving deadly for animals trying to cross, but have also created islands of habitat that can genetically isolate all wildlife—from bobcats to birds to lizards.
+The species most immediately at risk, the mountain lion, could vanish from the area within our lifetime.

-The preservation of this key wildlife linkage—the last 1,600 feet of adjacent protected space north and south of the freeway—also spans over thirty years of protecting vital habitat by groups like the Santa Monica Mountains Conservancy.
-Hundreds of millions of dollars have been dedicated to acquiring and preserving open space in the Santa Monica Mountains over almost half a century and the wildlife crossing provides a critical last step in this historic effort.
+The preservation of this key wildlife linkage also spans over thirty years of protecting vital habitat by groups like the Santa Monica Mountains Conservancy.
+Hundreds of millions of dollars have been dedicated to acquiring and preserving thousands of acres of open space in the Santa Monica Mountains over almost half a century, and the wildlife crossing provides a critical last step in this historic effort.

 A QUOTE FROM P-22

 COUGARS NEED PUBLIC TRANSPORTATION TOO!
-HELP ME RECONNECT WITH MY FAMILY BY SUPPORTING THE WILDLIFE CROSSING PROJECT!
+HELP THEM BY SUPPORTING THE WILDLIFE CROSSING PROJECT!

 THE SOLUTION